arielf/newbak/README.md

 ## Licence

 Open source.
 BSD 2-clause (classic license)
-Basically, do whatever you want wth it as long as you:
+Basically, do whatever you want with this code as long as you:

   - Give credit (don't claim it as your own)
   - Promise not to sue the author for damages